Olivier Rivière

 Rioja

-He decided to cross the border and in 2004 he took a job with an estate in Rioja where his job was to convert its vineyards into biodynamic culture.
-This experience opened his eyes as he saw the potential and opportunity of accessing unique old vineyards in the region.
-At that time he decided to stay in Rioja and start his own wine making adventure there.
+As his dream was always to make wines at his own domaine, he quickly realized that it would be impossible to find what he was looking for in France due to the incredible cost and scarcity of great vineyards.
+He decided to cross the border, and in 2004, he took a job with an estate in Rioja, where his role was to convert its vineyards to biodynamic farming.
+This experience opened his eyes as he saw the potential and opportunity to access unique, old vineyards in the region.
+At that point, he decided to stay in Rioja and start his own winemaking venture.